sharispe/sm-tools-evaluation/README.md

 List of Tools
 --------------

-This listing contains the tools which have been included in the evaluation
+This listing contains the tools which have been included in the evaluation.
+The tools are available at ``resources/tools``

 #### Semantic Measures Library
 url: http://semantic-measures-library.com